jpdominguez/pyNAVIS/README.md

 <h3>1.2.
 Installation</h3>
 <p align="justify">
-To use NAVIS, first you need to download the latest release.
+To use pyNAVIS, first you need to download the latest release.
 This can be done by clicking on the <a href="https://github.com/jpdominguez/pyNAVIS/releases">"releases" button</a> on the home page or just by cloning/downloading the repository.
 </p>

 <p align="justify">